If you are about to take on a bungalow renovation you will have a lot to think about in terms of the layout, design and extension possibilities.

 It might make more sense to split the layout into front and back, positioning public rooms at the front of the layout where they may be overlooked by a road, and the private areas at the back, overlooked by nothing more than the garden.
 Tailor this to your own bungalow renovation.

 Bungalows often have large gardens allowing room to extend to the side or rear.
-Smaller single-storey, rear extensions can usually be done under permitted development if they are less than 8m deep (on a detached house), but again check the rules before undertaking the work.
+Smaller rear and single-storey extensions can usually be done under permitted development if they are less than 8m deep (on a detached house), but again check the rules before undertaking the work.

 It is, however, possible for the extension to be attached to the existing house at the same height as the existing eaves.
 This option tends to be trickier to achieve from a structural and design point of view when it comes to ensuring the join between old and new looks spot on.